 I am moving the blog to my homepage.
-Please click https://www.davidyau.com/blog continue reading.
+A few new blog posts have been put on there.
+Please click https://www.davidyau.com/blog to continue reading.

 2021 has been a busy year.
 With the quieter Jan, I am going to catch up with my reflection sharing here.
 I will start with a few real cases (without revealing any identity) memorable to me.
 I will tell a few stories and reflect on them.

 The first case took place in an open Executive Development program which lasted over a year.
 Participants were country top or N-1 level executives of diverse background – e.g. nationality, gender, type of industry.
 Among my 4 group members, Daniel (pseudonym) worked in a muscular local organisation.
 He impressed me to be smart, reserved, disciplined and content with most things in life.
 Jackie (pseudonym) was one of the few Asian ladies who became a regional CEO in a large MNC, and a single parent.
 She appeared to be tired, sceptical and confused.

 They started rather unmotivated to ‘work’ in the program, but interestingly for different, almost opposite, reasons.
 Daniel was happy with everything in life.
 It showed vividly in his drawing e.g. loving family, promising advancement in the career which he desired.
 When enquired, he said politely he did see anything he needed to work on in the program.

 Jackie was the opposite.
 Nothing in life seemed to be working – worsening business performance, low morale, deteriorating relationship with boss, lack of support in personal life, etc. She described herself being in a ‘dark tunnel’.
 She was quiet and distracted in our first group session.
 When prompted, she said she was sceptical about this ‘coaching’ thing and in fact regretted starting this program!